samarth8765/Notes/AWS.md

 - Private Cloud (On-premise)
 - Hybrid Cloud

+# Set-up an IAM account:
+- Go to IAM
+- Make a new user
+- Make a new group
+- Give permission to that group

+# AWS budgets:
+-

 ## EC2 (Elastic Compute Cloud)
  - It's a VM provides security,networking and storage facilities.
  - Pay-as-you-model.